cloudControl/documentation/Platform Documentation.md

 ### Workers

 Tasks that will take longer than 120s or are triggered by a user request and should be handled asyncronously to not keep the user waiting are best handled by the [Worker add-on](https://www.cloudcontrol.com/add-ons/worker).
 Workers are long running processes started in containers just like the web processes but are not listening on a port and do not receive http requests.
 You can use workers to e.g. poll a queue and execute tasks in the background or handle long running periodical calculations.
-A more details on usage scenarios and available queuing add-ons are available as part of the [Worker add-on documentation](https://www.cloudcontrol.com/dev-center/add-on-documentation/worker)
+More details on usage scenarios and available queuing add-ons are available as part of the [Worker add-on documentation](https://www.cloudcontrol.com/dev-center/add-on-documentation/worker)

 ## Stacks